HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 Night terrors :

-These are different from night mares.
-Children with night terrors scream uncontrollably, may breath quickly, and seem to be awake.
+These are different from nightmares.
+Children with night terrors scream uncontrollably, may breathe quickly, and seem to be awake.

 Night terrors usually happen between the ages of 4 to 12.